School teaching as a WW2 conscript

-Alternatives to wartime service in the forces
+Alternatives to military service

-Although it is well-known that young men were called up to serve in the Second World War, either as soon as they reached 18 or after a period of referral, what is less well-known is that the service was not necessarily in the armed forces.
+Although it is well-known that young men were called up to serve in and after the Second World War, either as soon as they reached 18 or after a period of referral, what is less well-known is that the service was not necessarily in the armed forces.
 'Service' meant 'service to the nation' which could take various forms according to the nation's needs and the qualifications of the conscript.
 For me it was school teaching.
 Let me explain:

 Why my national service was teaching